Technetix Supplier Code of Conduct

 Where a supply partner is manufacturing Technetix products, no alternative components, materials or production processes may be used without Technetix’ written consent in accordance with Technetix’ ECN (Engineering Change Notification) process.

 Our supply partners are required to maintain processes which minimise the possibility that products supplied to Technetix contain conflict minerals.
 Conflict minerals are minerals that have been mined through conditions of armed conflict and human rights violations.
-In accordance with US legislation (Dodd-Frank Act) and OCED guidance, Technetix considers conflict minerals to be gold, tin, tungsten and tantalum that has been sourced from conflict affected areas of the eastern Democratic Republic of Congo.
+In accordance with US legislation (Dodd-Frank Act) and OCED guidance, Technetix considers conflict minerals to be gold, tin, tungsten, tantalum and cobalt that has been sourced from conflict affected areas of the eastern Democratic Republic of Congo.

-Where products manufactured for or supplied to Technetix contain gold, tin, tungsten and tantalum, the supply partner must be able to demonstrate the steps it has taken to establish the source of those materials and to ensure that they have not originated from conflict areas.
+Where products manufactured for or supplied to Technetix contain gold, tin, tungsten, tantalum and cobalt, the supply partner must be able to demonstrate the steps it has taken to establish the source of those materials and to ensure that they have not originated from conflict areas.

 Anti-bribery and corruption